 The projects focus on enrolling small emitters (under 25,000 tCO2e per year) in Quebec and Ontario including small and medium enterprises ("SMEs"), small municipalities, non-profit organizations and individual proprietorships.
-The projects aggregate and reward participants for implementing uncommon practices to reduce GHG emissions by utilizing a consolidated information and communication technology-enabled data collection and monitoring and collection system that is used to qualify, measure, stimulate, gather and convert carbon reduction activities into carbon credits.
+The projects aggregate and reward participants for implementing uncommon practices to reduce GHG emissions by utilizing a consolidated information and communication technology-enabled data collection and monitoring system that is used to qualify, measure, stimulate, gather and convert emissions reduction activities into carbon credits.
 Approximately 70% of emission reductions anticipated from the projects would be considered methane avoidance, delivering action towards the UN Global Methane Pledge.
 Emission reductions from the projects currently come from diverse activities such as improved energy efficiency for buildings and redirection of waste away from landfills.
 The projects expect to add additional activities including optimal usage of transportation for businesses.
 By aggregating and clustering small emitters into regional hubs and offering a financial reward for emission reductions measures, the projects provide access to the carbon markets, encourage green innovation and organizational changes and spur economic opportunities linked to climate mitigation and adaptation to enterprises that may have otherwise been overlooked or disincentivized to participate in emission reductions.
+Will Solutions' membership qualification process is rigorous and involves a detailed review and measurement of GHG emissions.